-Tour de Manc® was founded in 2015 by Danny Franks who came up with the idea of a charitable “tough” sportive through all 10 Greater Manchester boroughs.
+Tour de Manc® was conceived in 2015 by Danny Franks, who came up with the idea of a charitable “tough” sportive through all 10 Greater Manchester boroughs.

 Danny rode an 80 mile Tour de Manc route, solo, to fundraise for Forever Manchester and Tony had arranged and participated in a number of cycling events to fundraise for the Haematology & Transplant Support Charity (HaTS) and The Christie Appeal.

-In 2016 Danny joined forces with old school friend Tony Rubins and created the #allforcharity non-profit Tour de Manc Ltd
+In 2016 Danny joined forces with old school friend Tony Rubins and created the #all4charity non-profit Tour de Manc Ltd

 Together, Danny and Tony developed the idea of Tour de Manc®, a ‘not for profit brand’, which aims to raise significant funds for registered charities, as well as supporting cycling inclusivity (enabling para-cyclists, women cyclists, kids etc) and encouraging people to cycle for health benefits.
 Tour de Manc® enables fundraising through cycling related events and accompanying programmes, such as fitness and skills programmes to get riders fit for the Tour de Manc® cycling challenges.
 Within 3 months of the initial meeting, a company had been registered, logos drawn up and protected, a website produced and an inaugural event was planned and sold out.

-Tour de Manc® has no employees and everything is done on a voluntary basis, with only necessary costs (such as event insurance, essential printing and materials manufacture) being deducted.
+Tour de Manc® has no employees and everything is done on a voluntary basis (including Tony and Danny), with only necessary costs (such as event insurance, essential printing and materials manufacture) being deducted.
 There is no profiteering in any form and all surpluses are donated to registered charities.
 Tour de Manc® is currently being registered as a charitable trust.

 Tour de Manc® 2016